mnlipp/VM-Operator/webpages/pools.md

 ![VM Access configuration](ConfigAccess-preview.png){: width="500"}

-Assignment happens when the "start" icon is pushed.
-If the assigned VM is not running, it will also be started.
-The assigned VM's name is shown in the widget above the action icons.
+Assignment happens when the "Start" icon is clicked.
+If the assigned VM is not already running, it will be started automatically.
+The assigned VM's name apears in the widget above the action icons.

 ![VM Access via pool](PoolAccess-preview.png)

-Apart from showing the assigned VM, the widget behaves in the same way as it does when configured to access a specific VM.
+Apart from showing the assigned VM, the widget behaves in the same way as when configured for accessing a specific VM.

-## Requirements on the guest
+## Guest OS Requirements

-Some provisions must be made on the guest to ensure that VMs from pools work as expected.
+To ensure proper functionality when using VM pools, certain requirements must be met on the guest OS.

 ### Shared file system

-Mount a shared file system as home file system on all VMs in the pool.
+All VMs in the pool must mount a shared file system as the home directory.
 When using the
 [sample agent](https://github.com/mnlipp/VM-Operator/tree/main/dev-example/vmop-agent),
-the filesystem must support POSIX file access control lists (ACLs).
+the file system must support POSIX file access control lists (ACLs).

 ### User management